How to Choose the Right Tankless RV Water Heater

 Propane

-However, propane can present their issues, especially when it comes to changing out the fuel once a propane tank runs dry.
-While there is no shortage of places to purchase propane tanks, that is a more expensive, continuous charge this fuel source imposes.
+However, propane can present issues, especially when it comes to changing out the fuel once a propane tank runs dry.
+While there is no shortage of places to purchase propane tanks, this is a more expensive, continuous charge for this fuel source.

-On top of that, you also have to plan a little bit since you may not necessarily come across a retailer selling propane tanks when you run out.
-Of course, this is not functionally different than the electric fuel source and is solved much in the same way: purchase a dedicated propane tank for your hot water heater.
+On top of that, you also have to plan a little since you may not necessarily come across a retailer selling propane tanks when you run out.
+Of course, this is not functionally different from having an electric fuel source and is solved much in the same way: purchase a dedicated propane tank for your hot water heater.

 It is worth noting that despite being a combustible fuel source, propane burns clean, so you do not have to worry about any environmental concerns.
-On the other hand, hot water heaters run on propane do need to exhaust spent fuel, so installation will either have to be placed out of the RV proper or include installed venting.
+On the other hand, a RV propane tankless water heater needs to exhaust spent fuel, so installation will either have to be externally placed out of the RV or include installed venting.

 Things to Look for